westonganger/spreadsheet_architect/README.md

     respond_with @posts
   end

-  # Using respond_with with custom options
+  # OR Using respond_with with custom options
   def index
     @posts = Post.order(published_at: :asc)